haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 This section describes items that have special rules or require further explanation.
 Acid.
 As an action, you can splash the contents of this vial onto a creature within 5 feet of you or throw the vial up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a creature or object, treating the acid as an improvised weapon.
 On a hit, the target takes 2d6 acid damage.
 Alchemist’s Fire.
 This sticky, adhesive fluid ignites when exposed to air.
 As an action, you can throw this flask up to 20 feet, shattering it on impact.
 Make a
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 66

 sorcerer, warlock, or wizard can use such an item as a spellcasting focus.
 Ball Bearings.
 As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
 A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall prone.
 A creature moving through the area at half speed doesn’t need to make the save.